Western Iowa Tech Community College offers a variety of student services. Professionally trained staff and counselors are accessible to all students.

 High School Equivalency Diploma (HSED) Preparation

 The HSED program is designed to improve literacy skill levels in reading, writing, math, problem solving, and other literacy skills.
 The HSED diploma is a goal of many of the adult learners.
 Learners progress at their own pace using a variety of resources including print materials and computer-aided instruction.
-HSED classes are located in A424.
+HSED classes are located in A424 and available on branch campuses.

 English Language Learners (ELL)